 What: The (inaugural) MusiCounts Inspired Minds Ambassador Award, presented by the Canadian Scholarship Trust Foundation recognizes an individual who has had an extraordinary impact on education and the charity over the course of its 20-year history.

-When: MusiCounts and the Canadian Scholarship Trust Foundation are very pleased to be presenting the MusiCounts Inspired Minds Ambassador Award at the 2017 JUNO Awards Chairman’s Reception.
+When: MusiCounts and the Canadian Scholarship Trust Foundation are very pleased to be presenting the MusiCounts Inspired Minds Ambassador Award at the 2018 JUNO Gala Dinner & Awards on March 24, 2018.

 In honour of the Award Recipients, three MusiCounts Band Aid Program instrument grants will be awarded to Canadian schools.

 Each Award Recipient will also receive a solid crystal statuette based on the JUNO Award design created by Canadian glass artist, the late Shirley Elford.